Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Experimental Result

-We conduct experiments on the collected image screening dataset for the task of image aesthetic reasoning.
+We conduct experiments on the collected image screening dataset for the task of physical plausibility reasoning.
 Furthermore, we validate its performance on several public datasets to assess its capabilities in real-world spatial reasoning and multi-image understanding.
-Our HCM-GRPO demonstrates competitive performance by utilizing hard cases mining in GRPO compared to others.\\ \textbf{Baseline Models.} For the baseline models used for cross-sectional comparison, we select several large-sized open-source models, such as InternVL3.5-30B-A3B~\cite{wang2025internvl3}, InternVL3-78B~\cite{zhu2025internvl3}, Qwen2.5-VL-72B-Instruct~\cite{bai2025qwen2} and GLM-4.5V~\cite{hong2025glm}, as well as some closed-source models like GPT4o~\cite{openai-gpt4o}, Qwen-VL-MAX~\cite{alibaba-qwen-vl-max}, and Qwen-VL-Plus~\cite{alibaba-qwen-vl-plus}.
-For the baseline compact models used for longitudinal comparison, we select InternVL3-1B and InternVL3-2B~\cite{zhu2025internvl3} to validate the effectiveness of our proposed HCM-GRPO.\\ \textbf{Hyperparameter Settings.} All experiments are implemented via trl based on the training framework SWIFT~\cite{zhao2024swiftascalablelightweightinfrastructure}, a flexible and efficient tool for supervised fine-tuning and reinforcement learning.
+Our HCM-GRPO demonstrates competitive performance by utilizing hard cases mining in GRPO compared to others.\\ \textbf{Baseline Models.} For the baseline models used for cross-sectional comparison, we select several large-sized open-source models, such as InternVL3.5-30B-A3B~\cite{wang2025internvl3_5}, InternVL3-38B~\cite{chen2024internvl}, Qwen3.5-397B-A17B~\cite{qwen35blog}, Qwen2.5-VL-72B-Instruct~\cite{qwen2.5-VL}, and GLM-4.5V~\cite{hong2025glm}, as well as some closed-source models like GPT5.2~\cite{openai-gpt}, GPT4o~\cite{openai-gpt}, Gemini3-Pro~\cite{google-gemini3}, ClaudeSonnet4.5~\cite{anthropic-claude-sonnet-4-5}, Qwen3.5-Plus~\cite{qwen35blog}, and Qwen-VL-Max~\cite{qwen-vl-max}.
+For the baseline compact models used for longitudinal comparison, we select InternVL3-1B, InternVL3-2B~\cite{chen2024internvl}, and Qwen2.5-VL-3B~\cite{qwen2.5-VL} to validate the effectiveness of our proposed HCM-GRPO.\\ \textbf{Hyperparameter Settings and Computational Resources.} All experiments are implemented via trl based on the training framework SWIFT~\cite{zhao2025swift}, a flexible and efficient tool for supervised fine-tuning and reinforcement learning.
 As shown in Table~\ref{tab:Training Parameters}, we compare several distinct training paradigms.
 In SFT, the Vision Transformer (ViT) and Aligner of MLLMs are frozen, with no generative sampling strategies, focusing on structured supervised learning with a batch size of 8.
 In contrast, GRPO unfreezes all components and introduces advanced generative sampling techniques, including $Top_k=3$, $Top_p=0.8$, and $Temperature=1$, enabling stochasticity during training.
 Additionally, GRPO incorporates a KL divergence penalty with a $\beta$ coefficient of 0.04 to balance exploration and stability, while SFT omits this term entirely.
 Despite sharing common settings, such as 5 training epochs, the two paradigms differ significantly in their designs.
-GRPO highlights its adaptability for complex tasks, whereas SFT emphasizes simplicity and stability.\\ \textbf{Evaluation Metrics.} Due to the high difficulty of the image aesthetic reasoning task, we differentiate the evaluation metric from the dynamic proportional accuracy reward.
-Specifically, if the model's response is among the correct options in a multiple-choice question, we consider it correct.
-Our model is designed for a real-world e-commerce task: product image screening.
-In this scenario, only one image is ultimately displayed on the webpage.
-Therefore, if the model suggests multiple valid images, we would simply select one from its recommendations.
-As long as the model provides one correct option, the task is successfully completed, provided that all the output options of the model are correct.
-In this way, there is no need to identify all the correct options.\\ \textbf{Random Guessing.} The random guessing baseline score of 34.27 is a calculated expectation rather than an empirical result from a random simulation.
-It is derived from the specific structure of our test set, where each sample can have one or more correct options.
-Through statistical analysis of the test set, we determine that the average length of correct options per sample is 1.7136.
-Since a guess involves picking one from five choices (A, B, C, D, N), the expected probability of success is 1.7136 divided by 5, which equals 0.3427.\\
+GRPO highlights its adaptability for complex tasks, whereas SFT emphasizes simplicity and stability.
+In terms of training time, while HCM-GRPO requires about 2 hours more than GRPO, this overhead is considered negligible relative to the significant cost increase from SFT (0.5 hours) to GRPO (10.6 hours), making it an acceptable trade-off.\\ \textbf{Evaluation Metric.} Due to the complexity of physical plausibility reasoning, we primarily employ a task success metric (Overall Score) tailored to our deployment scenario.
+Specifically, for multi-answer questions, a model response is considered correct if it constitutes a subset of the ground-truth options.
+This design aligns with our real-world e-commerce task: product image screening.
+In this context, only one image is ultimately displayed on the webpage; therefore, as long as the model recommends a subset of ground-truth options, the task is deemed successful from the user's perspective.
+Consequently, the task success metric is the most appropriate primary indicator for this application, as it considers a prediction successful when all selected recommendations are correct, even if the model returns only a subset of the full set of valid answers.
+Unless otherwise specified, all subsequent experiments utilize this metric.\\